Kasekopf/loop-casual/README.md

   sim - Check if you have the requirements to run this script. version - Show script version and exit. actions NUMBER - Maximum number of actions to perform, if given.
-Can be used to execute just a few steps at a time. [setting: loopgyou_actions] class NUMBER - If given, break the prism and choose a class at the end of the run.
-You will be reduced to 40 adventures with full organs after breaking the prism. [default: 0] [setting: loopgyou_class] class 0 - Stay as Grey You class 1 - Seal Clubber class 2 - Turtle Tamer class 3 - Pastamancer class 4 - Saurceror class 5 - Disco Bandit class 6 - Accordion Thief pulls NUMBER - Number of pulls to use.
-Lower this if you would like to save some pulls for in-ronin farming. [default: 20] [setting: loopgyou_pulls] verboseequip - Print out equipment usage before each task. [setting: loopgyou_verboseequip] tune TEXT - Use your hewn moon-rune spoon to retune to this sign when optimal. [setting: loopgyou_tune] help - Show this message and exit.
+Can be used to execute just a few steps at a time. [setting: loopgyou_actions] class NUMBER - If given, break the prism and choose a class.
+You will be reduced to 40 adventures with full organs after breaking the prism. [setting: loopgyou_class] class 1 - Seal Clubber class 2 - Turtle Tamer class 3 - Pastamancer class 4 - Saurceror class 5 - Disco Bandit class 6 - Accordion Thief pulls NUMBER - Number of pulls to use.
+Lower this if you would like to save some pulls to use for in-ronin farming.
+(Note that this argument is not needed if you pull all your farming items before running the script). [default: 20] [setting: loopgyou_pulls] verboseequip - Print out equipment usage before each task. [setting: loopgyou_verboseequip] tune TEXT - Use your hewn moon-rune spoon to retune to this sign when optimal. [setting: loopgyou_tune] delaytower - Delay the NS tower until after ronin ends. [default: false] [setting: loopgyou_delaytower] fax BOOLEAN - Use a fax to summon a monster.
+Set to false if the faxbots are offline. [default: true] [setting: loopgyou_fax] ignoretasks TEXT - A comma-separated list of task names that should not be done.
+Can be used as a workaround for script bugs where a task is crashing. completedtasks TEXT - A comma-separated list of task names the should be treated as completed.
+Can be used as a workaround for script bugs. help - Show this message and exit.
 ```